SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mongodb-opentelemetry.md

 <img src={useBaseUrl('img/integrations/databases/mongodb.png')} alt="Thumbnail icon" width="120"/><img src={useBaseUrl('img/send-data/otel-color.svg')} alt="Thumbnail icon" width="45"/>

 [MongoDB](https://www.mongodb.com/why-use-mongodb#:~:text=MongoDB%20is%20a%20document%20database,development%20teams%20using%20agile%20methodologies.) is a source-available cross-platform document-oriented database program.
-The Sumo Logic app for MongoDB supports logs and metrics from the open source version of MongoDB.The App is tested on the 7.0.14 version of MongoDB.
+The Sumo Logic app for MongoDB supports logs and metrics from the open source version of MongoDB.
+The app is tested on the 7.0.14 version of MongoDB.

 MongoDB logs are sent to Sumo Logic through OpenTelemetry [filelog receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver).
 The OpenTelemetry collector runs on the same host as MongoDB and uses the [MongoDB Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/mongodbreceiver) and the [Sumo Logic OpenTelemetry Exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/sumologicexporter) to send the metrics to Sumo Logic.